RitchieLab/LocoColoc/README.md

 Below is a list of the parameters of running loco_coloc.py:
 * -*h* Show the help menu.
-* -*glc* Path to folder containing run_gene_level_coloc.R (./GLC).
+* -*glc* Run with this flag to run gene-level-colocalization.
+Code for this package can be found in /GLC.
 Mutually exclusive with ColocQuiaL flag
-* -*cql* In progress.
+* -*cql* Run with this flag to run ColocQuiaL.
+Code for this package can be found in /ColocQuiaL.
 Mutually exclusive with ColocQuiaL flag.
-* -*f* Path to JSON input file containing params.
-GLC example and template found in ./GLC.
-In progress for cql
+* -*f* Required path to JSON input file containing params for packages to be run.
+Template available as config.JSON.
+* -*eqt*/--*eqtplot* Use either of these optional flags to run eQTpLot.
+Code for this package can be found in /eQTpLot.
+* --*no*-eqtplot* Use this flag to not run eQTpLot.
+Can also be omitted as default is to not run eQTpLot.
+Mutually exclussive with -*eqt*/--*eqtplot*.

+## Example for Running Gene-Level-Coloc

+## Example for Running ColocQuiaL

-## Gene-Level-Coloc Example Input & Template Files
+## Example for eQTpLot
-In the GLC folder, there are two JSON files: one example_input file, and one blank input template file.
-All paths for file/folder variables in these JSON files should be specified relative to the LocoColoc folder where the script is.